 Except for contracts entered into in the ordinary course of business, Western has not entered into any material contracts during its most recently completed financial year, or before its most recently completed financial year that are still in effect, other than:

-- 1. the GlassMasters USA;
+- 1. the Tevir Agreements;

-- 2. the Ocean Group USA;

-- 3. the Foothills USA;

-- 4. the Fortress USA;

-- 5. the Amended and Restated Commitment Letter;
+- 2. the Amended and Restated Commitment Letter;

-- 6. the 2025 Debenture Indenture; and
+- 3. the 2025 Debenture Indenture; and

-- 7. the Tevir Subscription Agreement.
+- 4. the USAs.

 INTERESTS OF EXPERTS